felixgro/felixgrohs.dev-v2/README.md

 ## Improvements 🚀
 - Pre-render components at build time for better SEO, faster FCP and support for disabled JS
-- Serverless functions for fetching projects directly from a github profile as well as realtime error reporting
+- Serverless functions for fetching projects directly from a github profile & realtime error reporting
-- Client-side caching to minimize serverless requests
+- Client-side caching to minimize network traffic
 - Improved animation performance
 - Monorepo architecture